Kitware/trame-grid-layout/README.rst

 ====================================================================

 trame-grid-layout extend trame **widgets** with components that can be used to create some dynamic grid layout containers.
-It leverage [vue-grid-layout](https://github.com/jbaysolutions/vue-grid-layout) which is a grid layout system, like [Gridster](http://dsmorse.github.io/gridster.js/), for Vue.js.
-Heavily inspired by [React-Grid-Layout](https://github.com/react-grid-layout/react-grid-layout).
+It leverage `vue-grid-layout <https://github.com/jbaysolutions/vue-grid-layout>`_ which is a grid layout system, like `Gridster <http://dsmorse.github.io/gridster.js>`_, for Vue.js.
+Heavily inspired by `React-Grid-Layout <https://github.com/react-grid-layout/react-grid-layout>`_.

 Installing